 The King’s Hospital School believes that every child should achieve his or her true potential intellectually and socially through personal endeavour and the encouragement and support of our staff, parents and governors.

 Through a system of Secondary Education Committee grants, School Bursaries, School Scholarships and School Discounts parents are supported in their efforts to meet the cost of school fees.
-It is a priority for the Board of Governors to ensure that this form of support can be maintained in the future in order to make the school available and affordable for those whom the school was established.
+It is a priority for the Board of Governors to ensure that this form of support can be maintained in the future to make the school available and affordable for those whom the school was established.

 The Board must pursue adherence to its School Fee Policy as outlined below.
 The Board hopes that all parents will understand the need for these procedures and thanks them for their continued support and co-operation.